ssmirr/appdev-chapters/active-record.md

 **Databases** are programs that have been optimized since the 1970s to be super-efficient at storing and retrieving information on disk.
 In particular, **relational** databases have been dominant since the 1980s, and use a language called Structured Query Language (SQL) to store and retrieve records from two-dimensional tables.
 Relational databases power the vast majority of software in use today.

 Fortunately for us, we don't need to learn yet another language to use them.
-All we have to do is inherit from `ApplicationRecord` and our Ruby classes are empowered with methods, like `.save` and `.where`, that will _write all of the SQL for us_.
+All we have to do is [inherit](https://chapters.firstdraft.com/chapters/769#inheritance){:target="_blank"} from `ApplicationRecord` and our Ruby classes are empowered with methods, like `.save` and `.where`, that will _write all of the SQL for us_.
+We just have to write our usual `noun.verb`.
 Awesome!

 ## Creating the table